defactodataset/GaelMahfoudi.github.io/index.md

 Various techniques are involved in image manipulations, from simple global characteristics improvements (color enhancement, saturation, color remapping, contrast increase) to complex local forgeries (object incrustation or deletion, camouflage in-painting, morphing of structure)

-We propose here a novel Dataset containing four forgeries categories :
+We propose here a novel Dataset (DEFACTO) containing four forgeries categories :
 1. Copy and Move
 2. Splicing
 3. Object Removal
 4. Morphing

 This Dataset has been constructed over [MSCOCO](http://cocodataset.org/#home), and forgeries have been generated automatically.

+# Copy-Move
+# Splicing
+# Object-Removal
+# Morphing

 # Dataset access request